grvgeet03/Recipe_Box/README.md

 I learnt all these things using YouTube.
 I didn’t had any prior knowledge of Android Studio.

-It was a fun project and I learnt a lot.
+It was a fun project and I learned a lot.

 # Things I learned